New Castle Delaware

 (302) 322-1233

-Sonora and The David Finney Inn structure is located on the corner of W. 3rd Street and Delaware Street.
-Its strategic location overlooks “The Green” in the center of New Castle Historic District, that is also the area that is the center of the First National Historic Park.
+The Sonora and The David Finney Inn building is located on the corner of W. 3rd Street and Delaware Street.
+Its strategic location overlooks “The Green” in the center of New Castle Historic District, which is also the area at the center of the First National Historic Park.

 SOURCES INCLUDE